Viscosity solutions of fully nonlinear parabolic path dependent PDEs: Part II: Introduction

 \section{Introduction}

-This paper is the continuation of our accompanying papers \cite{ETZ0, ETZ1}.
-The main objective of this series of three papers is the following fully nonlinear parabolic path-dependent partial differential equation: \bea \big\{-\pa_t u -G(.,u,\pa_\o u,\pa^2_{\o\o} u) \big\}(t,\o) =0,~~(t,\o)\in [0, T)\times \O. \eea Here $\O$ consists of continuous paths $\o$ on $[0, T]$ starting from the origin, $G$ is a progressively measurable generator, and the path derivatives $\pa_t u, \pa_\o u, \pa^2_{\o\o} u$ are defined through a functional It\^{o} formula, initiated by Dupire \cite{Dupire}, see also Cont and Fournie \cite{CF}.
-Such equations were firstly proposed by Peng \cite{Peng-ICM} and they provide a convenient language for many problems arising in non-Markovian, or say path dependent framework, with typical examples including martingales, backward stochastic differential equations, second order BSDEs, and backward stochastic PDEs.
+This paper is the continuation of our accompanying papers \cite {ETZ0,ETZ1}.
+The main objective of this series of three papers is the following, fully nonlinear parabolic path-dependent partial differential equation:

+Here $\O$ consists of continuous paths $\omega$ on $[0, T]$ starting from the origin, $G$ is a progressively measurable generator and the path derivatives $\pa_t u, \pa_\omega u, \pa^2_{\omega\omega} u$ are defined through a functional It\^{o} formula, initiated by Dupire \cite{Dupire}; see also Cont and Fournie \cite{CF}.
+Such equations were first proposed by Peng \cite{Peng-ICM}, and they provide a convenient language for many problems arising in non-Markovian, or say path dependent framework, with typical examples, including martingales, backward stochastic differential equations, second-order BSDEs and backward stochastic PDEs.
 In particular, the value functions of stochastic controls and stochastic differential games with both drift and diffusion controls can be characterized as the solution of the corresponding path dependent PDEs.
 This extends the classical results in Markovian framework to non-Markovian ones.
-We refer to \cite{ETZ1} and Pham and Zhang \cite{PZ} for these connections.
+We refer to \cite{ETZ1} and \cite{PZ} for these connections.